But Gentlemen Marry Brunettes

 But Gentlemen Marry Brunettes is a 1927 novel written by Anita Loos.
 It is the sequel to her 1925 novel Gentlemen Prefer Blondes.
 The plot follows the further adventures of Lorelei Lee and Dorothy Shaw and is illustrated by Ralph Barton.

-As a sequel to the 1953 film Gentlemen Prefer Blondes, the 1955 film Gentlemen Marry Brunettes used only the book's name and starred Jane Russell and Jeanne Crain playing characters who were the daughters of Dorothy Shaw.
+As a sequel to the 1953 film Gentlemen Prefer Blondes, the 1955 film Gentlemen Marry Brunettes used only the book's name and starred Jane Russell and Jeanne Crain as sisters.

 Publication

 Originally published in 1927, But Gentlemen Marry Brunettes is the sequel to Anita Loos' Gentlemen Prefer Blondes.
 Both books began as sketch series originally published in Harper's Bazaar magazine.

 Loos had planned on retiring after writing Gentlemen Prefer Blondes in order to care for her partner, John Emerson.
 However, she had promised Harper's Bazaar a sequel, so Loos and Emerson did not leave for Europe until shortly after the sequel had been published.